bagashvilit/facial_recognition_bias/CONTRIBUTING.md

 Here are some important resources:

   * Email:
   * Bugs?
-Use the GitHub Issue Tracker, unless the issue is security realted, in  which case email either of the two people above.
+Use the GitHub Issue Tracker.

 ## Testing